|What is congestive heart failure? Causes Symptoms Diagnosis Treatment Home care|

 - If your cat has a congenital heart or valve disorder, surgical repair may be necessary.

-- Hyperthyroidism is treated either by surgical removal of the benign tumour on the thyroid gland or radioactive iodine which destroys the tumour.
+- Hyperthyroidism – Surgical removal of the tumour or radioactive iodine which destroys the tumour.

 - Your cat will be put on a low salt diet, salt causes the body to retain too much fluid which can exacerbate symptoms of congestive heart failure.